-The proper use of cleaning times and temperatures render higher a probability of superior cleaning outcomes.
+The proper use of cleaning times and temperatures render a higher probability of superior eye surgical instrument cleaning outcomes.

 optimal enzyme temperatures for

 The temperature for optimal enzyme cleaning performance peaks at 137 degrees Fahrenheit (58.33 degree Celsius).
 The cleaning activity of the enzyme at temperatures below and above this point is less but cleaning does occur.
 The cleaning activity of the enzyme does not stop at this peak temperature but is does lessen as the temperature increases or decreases.
-The range of water temperatures available, and the temperatures used, for cleaning intraocular eye surgical instruments, the temperatures do not impact the cleaning performance of detergents.
+The cleaning temperatures do not impact the cleaning performance of detergents.

 Call Customer Service: 1-509-220-2456

 For pricing that will cut your costs, go to;